jyoung90ie/home-automation-at-home/README.md

 The application has been deployed on a Raspberry Pi on my home network and is accessible via [Smart Hub](http://smarthub-qub.duckdns.org/).
 ## Demonstration Data & Accounts

-To enable you to test the website functionality, a number of demo accounts, products, and, transactions have been created.
-You can access this data using the accounts below.
+To enable you to test the website functionality, a number of demo accounts have been created - one with linked devices and the other without.
+The account access details are outlined below.

 | Email | Password | Desription |
 | ----- | -------- | ---------- |